 Roel is a regular presenter at industry conferences.
 He is also a founding member of the Anti-Malware Testing Standards Organization (AMTSO), currently sitting on its board of directors.

-Senior Security Researcher, Americas, Global Research and Analysis Team
+Principal Security Researcher, Americas, Global Research & Analysis Team

 Kurt joined Kaspersky Lab in 2010 and is responsible for monitoring the malware landscape across the Americas and enhancing Kaspersky Lab technologies and solutions.

 Prior to joining Kaspersky Lab, Kurt was VP of Behavioral Threat Research at Symantec – PC Tools ThreatFire.
 Originally joining ThreatFire as a start-up in 2005 as their sole researcher, he built up and led their research efforts through two successful acquisitions.
 Before Symantec, Kurt was Chief Threat Officer at Novatix and a Threat Analyst at SonicWALL.
 He is an active blogger and regularly presents on malware issues at international conferences and speaks to interested media.